JPBotelho/portfolio/Portfolio/_posts/2021-03-31-MathVisualization.md

 First experimentation with Raymarching.
 Implemented in Unity as a Post-Processing effect.
 The Signed Distance Functions were taken from Shadertoy, and for the rendering it is a mixture of fake iteration-based Ambient Occlusion and Phong shading.

-Raymarching works by shooting a ray out of your camera through every pixel on your screen.
-Then, you have a function that tells you the distance from any point to the object you want to render (it can be any shape, even these fractals, it depends on the function!).
-What you do then is you go forward by the distance to the object.
-If after the step the distance is tiny, you have touched the object.
-If not, keep going.
-Eventually you will either hit the object in which case you can render it, for example, by the nr of iterations, or you haven't, and you just draw background.

-The function that gives you the distance to the object is called an SDF, or signed distance function.
-If you search for them on, for example, shadertoy, you can find many.
-They are usually in a function called map(), which incorporates multiple of these SDFs into a single function, in order to render multiple objects at the same time.

-Q: How do you not hit the object at every step?
-You are moving the distance to it every time!

-A: You can pass next to the object.
-Even though you are close to it, you never hit it.
-See: [Reference](https://viclw17.github.io/2018/11/29/raymarching-algorithm/)
+These fractals, on the math level, are somewhat like black magic to me.
+Instead of trying to explain how they exist, I will go over the implementation details.
+The basic part is this: there is a magic function, called SDF (Signed Distance Function), which gives you the distance between any point and the closest point in an object.
+These functions are somewhat easy to understand for primitives like spheres and cubes, but some intelligent people have created SDFs for the fractals you see displayed.
+But how do you render using an SDF?
+Using raymarching.
+For every pixel in your image, shoot a ray out of your camera and calculate the distance to the nearest point in the surface using an SDF of your choice.
+Move the ray forward by that amount.
+Repeat this until you intersect with the object (meaning that the distance will be <.001 ).
+You move the ray forward by the distance of the closest point because it ensures that you can never go inside of the object.
+If the ray was pointed straight at the object, it would simply land at the nearest point and the next distance evaluation would be 0.
+This is rather hard to convey in text, so please take a look at the images in this blog: [Reference](https://viclw17.github.io/2018/11/29/raymarching-algorithm/).

+You can find many SDFs in a website called Shadertoy.
+They are usually in the code under a function called map(), which normally is used to sample multiple SDFs simoultaneously.

 ![Test](/assets/images/RaymarchedFractals2.png "ageag")